csc-training/sscc-qc-basic/README.md

 * Multiple geometry optimizations of a number of isomers
 * Switch to a higher quality basis set for a single point energy calculation
 * Benchmark resource usage by looking at how long the jobs take vs used resources
+* Apply the same tailored modelling procedure to a bunch of molecules